Concert guitars by Roy Summerfield - Prices from £2,500.

 · Sides 1.8 mm for bending, then laminated with two layers of 0.6 mm veneer inside.
 Back 2.5mm to 3.0mm thick, then laminated with two layers of 0.6mm veneer at right-angles to each other.
 (This makes for a reasonably rigid back and sides, but not total rigidity.
 Thus the species of wood for the back and sides is important - hard, dense wood like Rosewood, Wenge, Ziricote etc produce a sharper, more piercing sound, whereas softer, lighter species like Walnut, Maple, Mahogany, fruit woods, produce a smoother, more mellow sound.

-· Neck from a hard, dense wood like walnut or maple, not cedrella, reinforced with a carbon fibre rod
+· Neck from a hard, dense wood (walnut), reinforced with a carbon fibre rod

 · String height at the saddle 9.0mm to 10.0mm for first string and 11.0mm to 12.0mm for sixth string.